ncatlab/nlab-content/pages/4/1/3/0/314/content.md

 +-- {: .proof}
 ######Proof

-Using the adjunction isomorphism and the above fact that Hom commutes with limits, one obtains for every $c' \in C'$
+Using the adjunction isomorphism and the above fact that [[hom-functor preserves limits]], one obtains for every $c' \in C'$

 $$
 \begin{aligned}
   C'(c', R (lim F)) & \simeq C(L(c'), lim F)